-Korea Exchange Bank’s 100-strong airport team provides Incheon Airport Currency Exchange 24 hours a day powered by teamwork, training, and love of travel.
+Korea Exchange Bank’s 100-strong airport team provides Incheon Airport Currency Exchange 24 hours a day powered by teamwork, training, and a love of travel.

 Incheon Airport’s Preferred Currency Exchange

 If there’s one place in Korea that almost every expat has visited and knows well, it must be Incheon International Airport.
 A handful of old-timers may remember Gimpo airfield, but since 2001, this gleaming airport sprawling across Yeongjeong Island has been nearly everyone’s first – and last – stop in Korea.
 Serving 40 million passengers a year flying on 89 different airlines, and with the 9th-largest number of international travelers in the world, Incheon is a busy place.
-And since the start, Korea Exchange Bank has played a vital role at the airport, as a lead bank handling travelers’ currency exchange and other banking needs.
+And since its start, Korea Exchange Bank has played a vital role at the airport, as a lead bank handling travelers’ currency exchange and other banking needs.

 24-hour Currency Exchange

 Like immigration officers and customs inspectors, airline agents, luggage handlers, and countless others, KEB’s team of 100 bankers, tellers, and support staff must stay on their toes at all times.
 But instead of inspecting passports or watching the clock to ensure on-time takeoffs, they keep their eyes on banknotes.
 The team handles 44 currencies at 9 airport money-exchange booths in the Departures and Arrivals Halls, as well \ in the Concourse zone reached by the airport shuttle train.
 In addition, a full-service branch operates on Level B1.